Ezekiel-DA/MW4-firmware/README.md

 Build URLs for files in the bucket based on the Bucket website endpoint given in the bucket properties.

 NB: don't forget to set metadata on objects in the metadata to give them `Cache-Control: no-cache`.
 There doesn't seem to be a good way to automate this easily, and this is lost on uploads of new versions, unfortunately.

+# NimBLE migration notes
+Migrating away from Bluedroid seems to improve stability and lower flash memory usage (at the cost of a negligible increase in RAM usage).

+Worth noting: NimBLE seems to be significantly better at managing handles for characteristics etc. With Bluedroid, it was necessary to increase handles on service creation.